openeuler-mirror/compass-ci/src/scheduler/README.md

 ---
 # restful-API
-- First of all, you should deploy the lkp-tests and crystal-ci project
+- First of all, you should deploy the lkp-tests and compass-ci project
-- And set the environment variables needed for running (modify "/etc/crystal-ci/defaults/crystal.yaml", and run $CCI_SRC/container/defconfig.rb | defconfig.sh)
+- And set the environment variables needed for running (modify "/etc/compass-ci/defaults/crystal.yaml", and run $CCI_SRC/container/defconfig.rb | defconfig.sh)
   LKP_SRC: ~/code/lkp-tests    # path to your lkp-tests repo
-  CCI_SRC: ~/code/crystal-ci   # path to your crystal-ci repo
+  CCI_SRC: ~/code/compass-ci   # path to your compass-ci repo
   SCHED_HOST: 172.168.131.131  # hostname or ip of the scheduler
   SCHED_PORT: 3000             # port of the scheduler
   JOB_INDEX_TYPE: "jobs/_doc"  # es job document index and type